Best time to visit Peru

 It’s worth taking a look at the weather patterns to assess when to visit Peru; the climate varies according to different physical characteristics and by altitude.
 Each region, from the desert coast, to the Amazon basin, to the Andes, has a different and varied climate and environment.

-In the Andes, the seasons are more obviously defined, with heavy rains from December to March and a warm, relatively dry period from June to September.
+In the Andes, the seasons are more obviously defined, with heavy rains from December to March and a warm, relatively dry period from June to September, the peak season.
 Inevitably, though, there are always some sunny weeks in the rainy season and wet ones in the dry.
 There is quite a difference between temperatures in the day and at night, so be sure to pack warm clothing.

 December to February can be the best time of year to visit Peru if you are travelling to the coastal regions, especially in the north.
 You can expect temperatures to be hot and sunny at around a pleasant 29˚C. There will be very little rainfall in coastal regions.